rebvar-ebra/rebvar-ebra/README.md

 ###

 <p align="left">
-  I'm Rebvar and currently, i live in Berlin <br><br>
-  - 🔭 I’m working as a junior developer<br>
-  - ⚡ In my free time, I learn German.
+  I'm Rebvar, a passionate junior developer from Kurdistan! 🚀<br><br>
+  - 🔭 Currently diving deep into full-stack development and loving every moment!<br>
+  - 📚 On a quest to master Rust and build my own DApp applications.<br>
+  - ⚡ When I'm not coding, you’ll find me exploring the German language and culture—it's a fun challenge!
 </p>

 ###